d0ugal/dm/rst/notes/dojo.rst

 :tags: python, usergroup, dojo, pythonglasgow
 :url: /notes/running-a-code-dojo/
 :save_as: notes/running-a-code-dojo/index.html
-:short_summary: How we, Python Glasgow run Dojos!
+:short_summary: How we, Python Glasgow, run Code Dojos!

 At `Python Glasgow`_ we organise Python Coding Dojos.
 The format we follow is based on the `London Python Dojo`_.
 This document is an attempt to outline